The Fire Safety Act 2021 applies to non-domestic parts of residential buildings that have more than two homes and includes:

 We aim to achieve this by focusing on three key objectives:

-The Building Safety Programme is managed by the Building Safety Programme Board, made up of a Chair, Vice Chair and Project Leads.
+The Building Safety Programme is managed by the Building Safety Manager.

 The Building Safety Programme has been designed with residents in mind and there will be multiple opportunities to get involved as the programme progresses.